 - Personal statement

 Applicants are required to select a concentration and will be considered only for that concentration.
 If course work deficiencies are identified, students may be required to take additional foundational courses beyond those required for the concentration.

-Additional admission requirements for concentration in forensic biology
+Additional admission requirements for concentration in forensic chemistry/trace

-In addition to the M.S. in Forensic Science general admission requirements, applicants to the forensic biology concentration must have completed a minimum of nine credit hours or equivalent of upper-level course work in the biological or biochemical sciences.
-This may include, but is not limited to, course work in cell biology, general biochemistry, genetics and/or molecular biology.
+In addition to the M.S. in Forensic Science general admission requirements, applicants to the forensic chemistry/trace concentration must have completed a minimum of nine semester credit hours or equivalent of upper-level chemistry course work.
+This may include, but is not limited to, course work in physical chemistry, instrumental analysis, quantitative analysis and/or inorganic chemistry.

 The graduate program is a full-time, two-year program.
 Courses will vary depending on the concentration selected.
 Required and elective courses are offered at various times, day and night, throughout the week.
 The M.S. in Forensic Science requires 42 graduate credit hours of course work, including 27 credit hours of required core course work and 15 credit hours of specialized course work designed for each concentration (including electives).
 The required course work includes a directed research project, which is an extensive research experience conducted within a forensic laboratory setting.

 In addition to general VCU Graduate School graduation requirements, students are required to complete course work in core and elective courses and to conduct significant research.

 - Credit hour requirements: Students must complete a minimum of 42 graduate-level credit hours as outlined in the list of core and concentration requirements, including electives.

 - Grade requirements: Students must maintain an ongoing, cumulative minimum GPA of 3.0.
 Receipt of a grade of C in two or more courses will constitute an automatic dismissal from the graduate program in forensic science.
 Receipt of a grade of D or lower in any one course will constitute an automatic dismissal from the graduate program in forensic science.